Charles La Trobe: Lieutenant-governor

-In 1837, La Trobe was entrusted with a government commission in the West Indies and reported on the future education of the recently emancipated slaves.
+In 1837, La Trobe was entrusted with a government commission in the West Indies.
+Here, he acted as inspector of the Negro Education Grant from 1837.
+As inspector, he produced three reports detailing the disbursement of an imperial government grant for education in the West Indian colonies.

 On 4 February 1839, he was appointed superintendent of the Port Phillip District of New South Wales, even though he had little managerial and administrative experience.
 With his wife and 2-year-old daughter, La Trobe sailed into Sydney on 26 July 1839, for training on procedures.
 The La Trobes went on to Melbourne on 1 October.

-At auction, La Trobe bought 12+1⁄2 acre of land on the fringe of the city, in what is now called Jolimont, at the upset price of £20 an acre, Melbourne residents having agreed among themselves not to bid against the superintendent.
-Governor George Gipps was disturbed when he heard about it, but La Trobe convinced him that he had acted innocently.
+At auction, La Trobe bought 12+1⁄2 acre of land at the edge of the city, in what is now called Jolimont, at the upset price of £20 per acre.
 On that land, La Trobe erected his home, which he had transported from London in sections, and which is preserved as LaTrobe's Cottage.

 Melbourne had a population of around 3,000 at the time and was rapidly expanding.
 La Trobe commenced works to improve sanitation and streets.
 As the Port Phillip District was a dependency of New South Wales, all land sales, building plans and officer appointments had to be approved by Gipps, with whom La Trobe had a good personal and working relationship.

 A carte de visite photo of Charles Latrobe's daughter, Agnes Louisa, Madame Pierre de Salis (1837–1916) in 1875.

 A Separation Association had been formed in 1840, with the aim of making the Port Phillip District a separate colony.
 In 1841, La Trobe wrote to Gipps, asking him to visit Melbourne to form his own opinion on the separation question.
 La Trobe did not actively campaign for separation, being content that Earl Grey had included separation in the reorganisation plan for the colonies.
 La Trobe also acted as lieutenant-governor of Van Diemen's Land for four months in 1846–47.

 In July 1851, the Port Phillip achieved separation from New South Wales, becoming the colony of Victoria, and La Trobe became lieutenant-governor – a position he held until 1854.
 Soon after separation, gold was discovered at several locations in Victoria.
 La Trobe suddenly had to deal with the mass exodus of the population of Melbourne to the gold fields, as well as the later arrival of thousands of immigrants from other Australian colonies and overseas.

 He was commonly referred to as "Charley Joe", and by extension, any government officials or policemen were called "joes".
 Having tried, with varying degrees of success, to cope with the enormous population and economic expansion of the new colony, La Trobe, who suffered criticism due to his inexperience, submitted his resignation in December 1852, but had to wait until a replacement, Charles Hotham, could take his place.